Learn 10 research-backed habits for a healthy lifestyle, improving your diet, sleep, fitness, and mental well-being.

 - Research Point 3: A study in The Journal of Behavioral Addictions found that reducing daily screen time can improve overall mood and cognitive function, leading to better focus during tasks such as work or study.

 User Experience: Users who have tried digital detoxes or limited screen time before bed often report improved sleep quality and greater mental clarity.
+Reducing evening screen exposure is especially helpful for those managing undiagnosed sleep apnea symptoms or frequent night wakings.
 One user implemented a "no screens after 8 PM" rule and found that their sleep improved dramatically, helping them wake up more refreshed.
-Others describe how reducing time on social media decreased feelings of comparison and anxiety, allowing more time for meaningful offline activities like reading or hobbies.
+Others noticed clearer mental focus and reduced irritability as their dopamine balance improved with digital boundaries, freeing up time for healthier habits like reading, cooking, or nature walks.

 7. Foster Positive Relationships